 The reporting period and cumulative heat input values for the stack or pipe (in mmBtu) must equal the sum of the HIs for the units associated with the stack or pipe.
-For the individual units, report SUMMARY VALUE DATA records only for HI, operating time, and operating hours.
-Do not apportion SO_2 mass emissions, CO_2 mass emissions, or average NO_x emission rates to the individual units.
+For the individual units, report SUMMARY VALUE DATA records only for HI, operating time, and operating hours, unless reporting NOx mass emissions under subpart GGGGG of 40 CFR Part 97 (see the "Summary Value Data Overview" section, above).
+Do not apportion SO2 mass emissions, CO2 mass emissions, or average NO_x emission rates to the individual units.